Inspiring a Young Detective

 This blog uses affiliate links.
 Please read my disclosure policy.

 My youngest son LOVES to play detective.
 He’s a Sherlock Holmes fan, and he enjoys trying to solve mysteries on his own.
 We searched high and low for a trench coat and detective hat, and lucked out with a nice coat from the thrift store and a Sherlock Holmes style hat from the dime store.
 With the addition of a mustache and Spy glasses (with secret rear-view mirrors), he is ready to take on any case that presents itself.

-If you have a mystery-loving kid, check out the list of activities my junior detective enjoys, plus a free printable activity!
+If you have a mystery-loving kid, check out the list of activities my junior detective enjoys, plus a printable activity!

 To inspire a kid detective, try some of these activities:

 - Nate the Great books are some of our favorites, and many of them also include a bonus section at the end with activity ideas.
 Not only are these books quality reading, but they will spark tons of ideas for setting up detective play.

 - 3M has a free download of a DIY Detective Lab here with lots of information about fingerprints and some fun projects with basic materials.